 Rocking my construction-orange rain cover on the Appalachian Trail in 2018.
 I chose orange because in the event that I’ve ever lost or hurt in the woods and people are searching for me, orange is very easy to spot.
 You should also always carry a whistle while hiking for this same reason!

 This may seem counter-intuitive to being low waste, but Ziplock bags can serve a tremendous purpose for protecting gear.

 Instead of buying an expensive water-proof laptop sleeve or camera case, just throw your gear in a Ziplock bag and zip it up.

 They’re essentially weightless, take up no space and are waterproof.
 Just don’t throw them away!

-I take Sugru, because I already own it and it’s so versatile.
-It’s flexible, mouldable and waterproof.
+You should pack Sugru: it’s flexible, mouldable and waterproof.
 It’s kind of like a glue version of Play Dough.

 You can bond things together, create a seal, plug holes.
 Sugru also comes in small pouches that’s TSA safe.